 You’re likely paying hundreds of pounds too much on your mobile phone.

-I was with O2 and Orange for the first 13 years of having a phone, but six years ago I moved to Three and bought a new handset direct from Apple.
+I was with O2 and Orange for the first 13 years of having a phone, but seven years ago I moved to Three and bought a new handset direct from Apple.
 Since then I’ve moved between networks and bought and sold new handsets.
 And saved a ton of cash.